Muehlenbeckia complexa: Other names

 Commonly known as maidenhair vine, creeping wire vine, lacy wire vine, angel vine, mattress vine, mattress wire weed, necklace vine, and wire vine, Muehlenbeckia complexa is an ornamental plant in the family Polygonaceae, which is native to New Zealand.

 It got its genus name after botanist Muehlenbeck, and earned its species name due to its tangled growth habit.

 Distribution and habitat

-It can be found growing throughout all three main islands of New Zealand (as well as Lord Howe Island), where it grows in a variety of habitats, occurring in coastal, lowland and montane regions.
+It can be found growing throughout all three main islands of New Zealand (as well as Lord Howe Island in Australia), where it grows in a variety of habitats, occurring in coastal, lowland and montane regions.
 M. complexa is often found growing in company of Plagianthus divaricatus, shore ribbonwood.

-Common throughout both Eastern and Western coasts of the U.S. including Hawaii, and native to New Zealand.
-This plant has also been introduced in Western Australia, Mexico, the U.K., Malaysia, Japan, and parts of South America.
+Common throughout both Eastern and Western coasts of the United States including Hawaii, and native to New Zealand.
+This plant has also been introduced in Western Australia, Mexico, the United Kingdom, Malaysia, Japan, and parts of South America.